Event Propagation

 Does event propagation work with all Arcades?

-In order for event propagation to work, the Arcade must be in the Team folder.
+For event propagation to work, the Arcade must be in the Team folder.
 It will not work if the Arcade is stored in the My Arcade folder.

 Do I need a developer's help to implement this?